Skip to main content

 FLFoundationLog.logFault(...)

-It is advised to provide subsystem value in reverse domain format.
-Easy way would be to get the bundle identifier of the framework or app in use.
-The category value must be a valid and thoughtful name of the module that is being logged.
-The logs can be viewed outside Xcode using Console.app and the subsystem and category values are used for filtering logs messages; makes debugging easier for developer.
+Provide a subsystem value in reverse domain format.
+You can use the bundle identifier of the framework or app in use.
+The category value must be a valid and thoughtful name of the module being logged.
+You can view logs outside Xcode using Console.app.
+The subsystem and category values are used for filtering log messages, which makes debugging easier.

-alt-text It is advised to make your custom complex types conform to CustomDebugStringConvertible and CustomStringConvertible and make use of the wrapper functions passing your complex type to log them.
+Make your custom complex types conform to CustomDebugStringConvertible and CustomStringConvertible, and use the wrapper functions to pass your complex type to log them.

 Privacy

-The unified logging system considers dynamic strings and complex dynamic objects to be private, and does not collect them automatically.
-Considering this, the log messages needs to be marked with access modifiers.
-In situations where it is necessary to capture a dynamic string, you may explicitly declare the string public using the keyword public.
+The unified logging system considers dynamic strings and complex dynamic objects to be private and doesn't collect them automatically.
+The log messages need to be marked with access modifiers.
+When you need to capture a dynamic string, explicitly declare the string public using the public keyword.
 For example, %{public}s.

-The wrapper functions accepting Any type value as input with this logger service marks log message arguments as public with DEBUG and private with RELEASE configurations.
-It is up to the developer to mark arguments as public/private when using the other log function.
-Please beware of what you log, you don't wanna accidently expose confidential data i.e., secret key or anything of that sort.
+The wrapper functions accepting Any type value as input with this logger service mark log message arguments as public with DEBUG and private with RELEASE configurations.
+When using the other log function, it's up to you to mark arguments as public or private.
+Be careful about what you log.
+Don't accidentally expose confidential data, that is, secret keys or anything of that sort.

 To provide your own custom formatting while logging your custom type, extend it to conform to CustomOSLogMessageConvertible.